Short-sellers lose as Amazon acquires Whole Foods

-Warren Buffett has again ridden to the rescue of an embattled company in desperate need of a vote of confidence.

-NEW YORK Short-sellers who had targeted Whole Foods Market Inc saw an already bad year get worse after the grocer's shares soared on news that Amazon.com Inc would buy the company.
+NEW YORK (Reuters) - Short-sellers who had targeted Whole Foods Market Inc saw an already bad year get worse after the grocer's shares soared on news that Amazon.com Inc would buy the company.

 Whole Foods' shares rose as much as 28 percent to $42.35, after Amazon said it would buy the company in a deal valued at about $13.7 billion, including debt.